whereispolaris/canva_oauth_token_generator/README.md

+Good question!
+Yeah, I'd add it since macOS users will hit that "externally-managed-environment" error without it.
+Here's an updated version:

 # Canva Connect API - OAuth Token Generator

 A simple Python desktop app for generating OAuth access tokens for the Canva Connect API.
 Perfect for testing integrations, customer demos, and development workflows.